 What is the Art of War?
 The Art of war is an ancient Chinese tradition which outlines the best practices for any general to guarantee victory in war.
 The author Sun Tzu, is the supposed author of this masterpiece.
 His thirteen principles have been appropriated to analyse everything from the Vietnam war in the sixties, … Continue reading Applying the Art of war to African history (pt 1)

 Grime made a major come back in 2014 and is still the genre most associated with British youth.
 There are three main variables to what makes Grime...
 Grime.
-These are the 140 BPM(Beats Per Minute), the 8 Bar structure and the willingness of Grime artist to completely sell out!(str8 lyk dat) This article will be … Continue reading The Reasons Grime Artist Consistently Sell Out
+These are the 140 BPM(Beats Per Minute) instrumentals, the 8 Bar structure and finally the willingness of Grime artist to completely sell out!(str8 lyk dat) This article … Continue reading The Reasons Grime Artist Consistently Sell Out

 "It's a testament to our strength as a people that so many aspects of African culture have survived the brutality of slavery and society's Eurocentric ideals of beauty and formality."